logologologo

 • Contact

-The R&D Management Conference is an annual event and the 2022 conference “Innovation for people and territories” will be hosted by the University of Trento (UniTn) 11-13th July 2022.
+The R&D Management Conference is an annual event and the 2022 conference “Innovation for people and territories” was hosted by the University of Trento (UniTn) 11-13th July 2022.
+This event has now passed.

 Alberto Nucciarelli, the conference chair, says that despite the economic growth many countries have experienced over the last century, a wide range of inequalities have emerged.
 All of us now sense them when we look at the pressing environmental, health, social and economic issues that are confronting our society.